DegreeMinor in Geographic Information Systems

 - Give examples of interdisciplinary applications of Geospatial Information Science and Technology.

-- Apply GIS analyses to address geospatial problems and/or research questions.
+- Apply GIS analysis to address geospatial problems and/or research questions.

 - Demonstrate proficiency in the use of GIS tools to create maps that are fit-for-purpose and effectively convey the information they are intended to.